 Look for the V to find vegetarian choices of entrees and soups.
 These items do not contain meat or fish.
 Vegetarian diets are one opportunity to benefit in both good health and social responsibility.
 Vegetables require much less natural resources to grow than animal products.

 Look for the VGN symbol to find items made without animal products.
 For a list of vegan choices, please visit our Special Diets page.

 Gluten Friendly Offerings

 Due to changes by the FDA regarding gluten-free labeling, Campus Dining does not identify food items as gluten-free.
 We do however offer menu items that don’t contain wheat, rye, or barley as ingredients.
-To avoid gluten, keep an eye out for our wheat icon.

 CAUTION, due to the nature of our self-service lines and the production environment in our kitchens, items may have come in contact with gluten through the regular production processes.
 If gluten must be strictly avoided, please contact our dietitian at firstname.lastname@example.org to discuss your options.